Master’s of Science (MS) Degree in Higher Education

 Drexel’s highly interactive e-learning method allows extensive interaction with faculty and practitioners in higher education systems.
 Do not let distance be a deciding factor.
 Feel comfort in knowing you are getting a world class education from the location that is most suitable for you to get closer to your master’s in higher education.

-Additionally, students will be required to participate in our graduate co-op program, an important feature of the higher education degree program.
+Additionally, students will be required to participate in our graduate capstone, an important feature of the higher education degree program.
 It provides invaluable field experience to further enforce concepts learned through the online portion of your degree.
-This co-op is designed to prepare you for the next stage of your career and can be completed with no interruption to your current work schedule.
+This capstone is designed to prepare you for the next stage of your career.

 - A bachelor's degree from a regionally accredited institution